2022 National League Wild Card Series: Game 2

 Longtime Phillies ace Aaron Nola started his first postseason game against Miles Mikolas, who produced a 2.38 ERA at home in 14 starts.
 The Phillies scored two runs via a Bryce Harper solo home run in the second inning and a Kyle Schwarber sacrifice fly in the fifth and it was all the runs they needed.
 With the win, the Phillies won their first postseason series since the 2010 National League Division Series and advanced to play the Braves in the National League Division Series.
 For the Cardinals, this was the third straight year they lost in the opening round of the postseason.

-Albert Pujols and Yadier Molina both got hits in their last at-bats and were removed for pinch-runners and both received standing ovations.
-Both were playing in the last game of their careers.
+Albert Pujols and Yadier Molina, both playing in their last game of their respective careers', each got hits in their last at-bats and were removed for pinch-runners and both received standing ovations.